SamCoVT/TaliForth2/docs/manual.md

 #### Elements of the Header

 Each word has a `name token` (nt, `nt_word` in the code) that points to the first byte of its header.
-The header can vary in size from 4-8 bytes, plus the length of the string containing the word’s name.
+The header can vary in size from four to eight bytes, plus the length of the string containing the word’s name.
 Conceptually the header looks like this: